moov-io/watchman/docs/indexing.md

 # Advanced Search Indexing for Superior Performance

 Downloaded lists (OFAC, EU, UK, UN, …) live in an in-memory corpus that rebuilds on each successful refresh.
-[Ingested files](/watchman/ingest/) are different: they are read from MySQL/Postgres at search time, have no inverted index, and only the first 1,000 rows of that source are scored.
+[Ingested files](/watchman/ingest/) use a second corpus with the same indexes.
+A per-source checksum from the database decides whether that corpus is still current, so search does not reread every ingested row on each query.

 ## What is built on refresh